Second Amendment to the United States Constitution: Government tyranny

-A foundation of American political thought during the Revolutionary period was concerned about political corruption and governmental tyranny.
+A foundation of American political thought during the Revolutionary period was concern about political corruption and governmental tyranny.
 Even the federalists, fending off their opponents who accused them of creating an oppressive regime, were careful to acknowledge the risks of tyranny.
 Against that backdrop, the framers saw the personal right to bear arms as a potential check against tyranny.
 Theodore Sedgwick of Massachusetts expressed this sentiment by declaring that it is "a chimerical idea to suppose that a country like this could ever be enslaved ...
 Is it possible ... that an army could be raised for the purpose of enslaving themselves or their brethren?
 Or, if raised whether they could subdue a nation of freemen, who know how to prize liberty and who have arms in their hands?"
 Noah Webster similarly argued:

-Before a standing army can rule the people must be disarmed; as they are in almost every kingdom in Europe.
-The supreme power in America cannot enforce unjust laws by the sword; because the whole body of the people are armed, and constitute a force superior to any band of regular troops that can be, on any pretence, raised in the United States.

 George Mason also argued the importance of the militia and right to bear arms by reminding his compatriots of the British government's efforts "to disarm the people; that it was the best and most effectual way to enslave them ... by totally disusing and neglecting the militia."
 He also clarified that under prevailing practice the militia included all people, rich and poor.
 "Who are the militia?
 They consist now of the whole people, except a few public officers."
 Because all were members of the militia, all enjoyed the right to individually bear arms to serve therein.

 Writing after the ratification of the Constitution, but before the election of the first Congress, James Monroe included "the right to keep and bear arms" in a list of basic "human rights", which he proposed to be added to the Constitution.

 Patrick Henry argued in the Virginia ratification convention on June 5, 1788, for the dual rights to arms and resistance to oppression:

-Guard with jealous attention the public liberty.
-Suspect everyone who approaches that jewel.
-Unfortunately, nothing will preserve it but downright force.
-Whenever you give up that force, you are inevitably ruined.